Starvation response: In humans

-Ordinarily, the body responds to reduced energy intake by firstly exhausting the contents of the digestive tract along with glycogen reserves present in both muscle and liver cells via glycogenolysis.
-After prolonged periods of starvation this store of glycogen runs out, and the body then starts burning fat reserves and consuming muscle and other tissues and uses the proteins within muscle tissue as a fuel source, which results in muscle mass loss.
+Ordinarily, the body responds to reduced energy intake by firstly exhausting the contents of the digestive tract along with glycogen reserves present in both muscle and liver cells through glycogenolysis.
+After prolonged periods of starvation, this store of glycogen runs out, and the body then starts burning fat reserves and consuming muscle and other tissues.
+It uses the proteins within muscle tissue as a fuel source, which results in loss of muscle mass.

 Magnitude and composition

-The magnitude and composition of the starvation response (i.e. metabolic adaptation) was estimated in a study of 8 individuals living in isolation in Biosphere 2 for two years.
-During their isolation, they gradually lost an average of 15% (range: 9–24%) of their body weight due to harsh conditions.
+The magnitude and composition of the starvation response (metabolic adaptation) was estimated in a study of 8 individuals living in isolation in Biosphere 2 for two years.
+During their isolation, they gradually lost an average of 15% (range: 9–24%) of their body weight due to the harsh conditions.
 On emerging from isolation, the eight isolated individuals were compared with a 152-person control group that initially had similar physical characteristics.
 On average, the starvation response of the individuals after isolation was a 180 kcal reduction in daily total energy expenditure.
 60 kcal of the starvation response was explained by a reduction in fat-free mass and fat mass.
 An additional 65 kcal was explained by a reduction in fidgeting.
 The remaining 55 kcal was statistically insignificant.